-The overall goal of this CASE Report is to propose a code change proposal for HPA.
+The overall goal of this CASE Report is to propose a HPA code change proposal.
 The report contains pertinent information supporting the code change.

 When developing the code change proposal and associated technical information presented in this report, the Statewide CASE Team worked with a number of industry stakeholders including building officials, manufacturers, builders, utility incentive program managers, Title 24 energy analysts, and others involved in the code compliance process.
-The proposal incorporates feedback received during two public stakeholder workshops that the Statewide CASE Team held on September 14, 2016 and March 14, 2017, as well as additional input from the Energy Commission's June 1, 2017 pre-rulemaking workshop.
+The proposal incorporates feedback received during two public stakeholder workshops that the Statewide CASE Team held on September 14th, 2016 and March 14th, 2017.